lensvol/fl-assorted-cats/README.md

 ### Chrome

 1. Download **.ZIP** file from the "Releases" page.
-2. Unzip that file somewhere on your computer.
+2. Unpack that file somewhere on your computer.
 3. Open _Chrome_.
 4. Go to **chrome://extensions** and
 5. Check the box for "Developer Mode" (top right corner).